It exists today, another foul descent,

 The skinny ones flailing fast, hung prostrations.

 Then, under direction, their legs are grabbed,

-and with that embrace their final warm breath.
+and with that embrace their final breath.

 the dig and lift of Saydnaya’s murdered,

-from under loosened mounds in that desert:
+from under loose mounds in that desert:

 Syria’s long dead then all laid head-to-toe

-in the revival of evil’s latest show.
+in the rewrite of Evil’s latest show.